You’ve probably seen dark brown or reddish tear stains under a dog’s eyes and wondered where they come from.

 The excess of tears results from eye irritation or from your dog’s eyes being unable to drain tears properly.
 The eye produces tears to flush irritants and stay clear.

-Normally, tears are then drained away through small holes near the eye and sent down the throat.
+Normally, tears then drain away through small holes near the eye and get sent down the throat.
 Epiphora is the result of abnormalities in this process.

 - Glaucoma- Causes fluid buildup in the eye and damages the optic nerve.